siyu2002/SC1015_Predict_Laptop_Price/README.md

 <br />3) Random Forest with Randomized Search CV Regression

-> <br />In order to further optimise Random Forest Model, hyperparameters were tuned before the train dataset is used for training of the model.
+> In order to further optimise Random Forest Model, hyperparameters were tuned before the train dataset is used for training of the model.
 > <br />In the case of Random Forest, The hyperparameters are number of features used for spliting considered for each tree and number of decision trees generated.
 > <br />Then, Cross Validation is used to account for the overfitting of model on the train dataset, and determine the best hyperparameters for Random Forest tree.
 > <br />The train set is split into K number of subsets(folds)